 While abroad, students will likely be contacting you regarding changes in their planned course enrollment, for advice regarding courses they should take, and with questions about degree requirements.
 We appreciate your communication with students about these department and school specific issues.
 For more general questions, however, you can refer them to the following:

-- If they have questions about program specific requirements, please have them discuss this with their onsite program director or advisers, or have the student contact their Northwestern Study Abroad Adviser.
+- If they have questions about program specific requirements, please have them discuss this with their onsite program director or advisers, or have the student contact their GLO adviser.